Diversity and Inclusion

 Openness, equal opportunities and mutual respect are core values of our corporate culture.

-Because the working environment in the individual countries, plants and teams at thyssenkrupp is just as diverse as our 96,000 employees worldwide.
+Because the working environment in the individual countries, plants and teams at thyssenkrupp is just as diverse as our roughly 98,000 employees worldwide.
 And that's a good thing.

 Innovation requires openness and curiosity for diverse approaches to solutions.
 The more perspectives, the better.
 That's why we see diversity in our workforce as an enrichment that we encourage and support at every level – it is a lever for better performance.